The Dangers of Binge Drinking

 Host of injuries

 According to the CDC, binge drinking leads to accidental injuries.
-These include motor vehicle crashes, falls, burns, drowning, and lowering of the body temperature to an abnormally low level.
+These include motor vehicle crashes, falls, burns, drowning, and lowering of the body temperature to an abnormally low level (especially if the binge drinker is outside during winter months).
 Binge drinkers have increased risk of killing someone, killing oneself, child abuse, domestic violence, high blood pressure, heart attack, inflammation of the stomach, pancreas, brain, or spinal cord, sexually transmitted infections, and poor control of diabetes.

 Too much alcohol can cause death.
 Alcohol affects the central nervous system, slowing breathing and heart rate.
 It also interferes with the gag reflex, which increases the risk of choking on vomit, if the drinker passes out from too much drinking.
 Blood alcohol levels can continue to rise even if a person passes out.
 If a person who has been drinking a lot is confused, vomits, has a seizure, has pale skin, or passes out, it may be a sign of being very drunk.